-You can determine which campaigns are driving the highest conversion rates by defining the following three events.
+You can determine which campaigns are driving the highest conversion rates by labeling the following three events.

 Event 1: The Landing Page

-Go to Definitions > Events tab, click the + New definition button, then select New event.
+Go to Data > Labeled events, click the Label button, then select New event.

 On the page that appears, set the event type as View page, then type in the URL of your landing page.

-Name your event (we recommend giving it a category like Marketing and an event name View Landing Page) and click the Define event button.
+Name your event (we recommend giving it a category like Marketing and an event name View Landing Page) and click the Label event button.

 For more information on how Events work, check out our Events guide.